DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 as had existed before in the print cultures, by depriving it of its authoritative permanence, destabilizing it and making it dynamic, ever-changing, and temporal.
-Up until recently, because of a variety of technological limitations, this ‘instantaneousness’ remained confined to the exchange of this new kind of (electronic) ‘text’.
+Up until recently, because of a variety of technological limitations, this 'instantaneousness' remained confined to the exchange of this new kind of (electronic) 'text'.
 Although digital media platforms and networks had the potential to connect distant people, locations and events, not only textually but audio-visually as well, this potential has been limited by availability of access to the